ericklein/WiFi-Tetris-Clock/README.md

 ## Target configuration
 - Private access settings like WiFi SSID and password are contained in a `secrets.h` file that is not included in this repo.
 Instead you'll find the file `secrets_template.h`, which should be copied to `secrets.h` and then edited to supply the right access credentials and configuration values to match your deployment environment.
 - See config.h for parameter configuration
+- Only compiles with Espressif 2.0.x board manager package.
+There is an issue with 3.x and the PxMatrix library.

 ## Bill of Materials (BOM)
 - MCU